Repealing and Amending Act, 2016: Background and legislative history

-Prime Minister Narendra Modi advocated the repeal of old laws during his 2014 general election campaign.
+Prime Minister Narendra Modi had advocated the repeal of old laws during his 2014 general election campaign.
 At the 2015 Economic Times Global Business Summit, Modi stated, "Our country suffers from an excess of old and unnecessary laws which obstruct people and businesses.
 We began the exercise of identifying unnecessary laws and repealing them.
 1,877 Central laws have been identified for repeal."

 The Repealing and Amending (Fourth) Bill, 2015 was introduced in the Lok Sabha on 27 July 2015 by the Minister of Law and Justice, D.V.
 Sadananda Gowda.
 The bill sought to repeal 295 Acts, including over 20 Acts enacted before independence, and pass amendments to two Acts.
 The Bill sought to replace the term "Local Complaints Committee" with "Local Committee", and "Internal Complaints Committee" with "Internal Committee" in the Sexual Harassment of Women at the Work Place (Prevention, Prohibition and Redressal) Act, 2013.

 The bill was passed by the Lok Sabha on 6 August 2015.
 Before being passed, the Lok Sabha officially renamed the bill as the Repealing and Amending (Third) Bill, 2015.
 The Bill, as passed by the Lok Sabha, was passed by the Rajya Sabha on 27 April 2016.
 The bill received assent from President Pranab Mukherjee on 6 May, and was notified in The Gazette of India on 9 May 2016.